jawordpressorg/community-handbook/meetup-organizer/group-management-topics.md

 ### At what point should someone be given different admin levels of access to the group?

-There are a three levels of meetupMeetup All local/regional gatherings that are officially a part of the WordPress world but are not WordCamps are organized through [https://www.meetup.com/](https://www.meetup.com/).
-A meetup is typically a chance for local WordPress users to get together and share new ideas and seek help from one another.
-Searching for ‘WordPress’ on meetup.com will help you find options in your area. access, you can read about the specific from the link below.
+There are a three levels of meetup access, you can read about the specific from the link below.

 Meetup member levels: https://help.meetup.com/hc/en-us/articles/360002862252-Adding-additional-Admins-to-your-Pro-account